Comet Hale–Bopp: Perihelion

 As it passed perihelion on April 1, 1997, the comet developed into a spectacular sight.
-It shone brighter than any star in the sky except Sirius, and its dust tail stretched 40–45 degrees across the sky.
-The comet was visible well before the sky got fully dark each night, and while many great comets are very close to the Sun as they pass perihelion, comet Hale–Bopp was visible all night to Northern Hemisphere observers.
+It shone brighter than any star in the night sky except Sirius, and its dust tail stretched 40–45 degrees across the sky.
+The comet was visible well before the sky got fully dark each night, and while many great comets are very close to the Sun as they pass perihelion, Comet Hale–Bopp was visible all night to Northern Hemisphere observers.
+The next time the Northern Hemisphere observed a comet similarly as bright was Comet Tsuchinshan–ATLAS in October 2024.

 After perihelion

 After its perihelion passage, the comet moved into the southern celestial hemisphere.
+While Comet Hale–Bopp reached perihelion on April 1, 1997, it achieved its maximum visual brightness between April 2 and April 4, 1997.
+During this window, the comet reached a peak apparent magnitude of roughly −1.8, making it the brightest object in the night sky other than Sirius.
+This period of maximum brilliance occurred slightly after perihelion due to a "solar heating lag," where the intensified heat from its closest solar approach continued to maximize the outgassing of its dust and ion tails.
+At this peak, the comet's dust tail stretched significantly across the sky and remained visible to the naked eye even in light-polluted urban areas.

-The comet was much less impressive to Southern Hemisphere observers than it had been in the Northern Hemisphere, but southerners could see the comet gradually fade from view during the second half of 1997.
+Inhabitants of the Southern Hemisphere could see the comet gradually fade from view during the second half of 1997.
 The last naked-eye observations were reported in December 1997, which meant that the comet had remained visible without aid for 569 days, or about 18 1/2 months.
-The previous record had been set by the Great Comet of 1811, which was visible to the naked eye for about 9 months.
+The previous record had been set by the Great Comet of 1811, which was visible to the naked eye for about nine months.

 The comet continued to fade as it receded, but was still tracked by astronomers.
-In October 2007, 10 years after the perihelion and at a distance of 25.7 au from the Sun, the comet was still active as indicated by the detection of the CO-driven coma.
+In October 2007, ten years after the perihelion and at a distance of 25.7 AU from the Sun, the comet was still active as indicated by the detection of the CO-driven coma.
 Herschel Space Observatory images taken in 2010 suggest comet Hale–Bopp is covered in a fresh frost layer.
 Hale–Bopp was again detected in December 2010 when it was 30.7 AU away from the Sun, and in 2012, at 33.2 AU from the Sun.
 The James Webb Space Telescope observed Hale–Bopp in 2022, when it was 46.2 AU from the Sun.